lzc-smu/CylinGCN/project_structure.md

 ### Testing

-Test a model of our algorithm on a dataset:
+Test our algorithm on a dataset:
 ```
 python test.py --cfg_file configs/$config.yaml
 ```